IrtizaNasar/SerialBridge/README.md

 - Ensure baud rates match between Arduino and Bridge (default: 9600)
 - Use `Serial.println()` not `Serial.print()` in Arduino sketches
 - Verify data is sent as simple text or numbers

+### Bluetooth Issues

+**Problem**: Bluetooth Connection Failed / "No Services matching UUID"

+- **Golden Rule:** **Remove the device** from your computer's Bluetooth settings and **re-add it**.
+This solves 90% of connection issues.
+- Check if you have the correct **Profile** selected for your device.
+- Ensure the device is powered on and fully charged.
+- Move the device closer to your computer to rule out range issues.
+- Try "Forget Device" in system settings and restart your computer.

 ### P5.js Integration Issues